luominx/no-rpl-bonded-minipools/README.md

 This plot shows the APR for traditional NOs for variying rations of ETH staked in NRBMs and traditionally staked minipools.
 (0 -> all in traditional minipools, 1 -> all in NRBMs)
 You can get an iteractive version of this plot by running `nrbm-stakign-rewards.ipynb` yourself or by opening `./plots/eth_staking_rewards_interactive.html` in your browser.

 ### Additional Protocol Benefits
-- NOs utilizing NRBMs gain enhanced rewards compared to solo stakers, benefiting from community support and additional features, potentially including complimentary DVT.
+- NOs utilizing NRBMs gain enhanced rewards compared to solo stakers, benefiting from community support and additional features.
 - This model attracts a distinct segment of NOs who, while not engaging with RPL, seek to leverage Rocket Pool's advantages, accepting a marginally lower APR.
 - Exposure to the system's robustness, community ethos, and perks may encourage these new NOs to eventually transition to conventional minipools.
+- The RPL token is cemented further as a token to unlock higher staking rewards which should strengthen its value proposition.

 ### Additional Considerations